Omoblessing/World-University-Ranking-Project-Analysis/README.md

 These rankings provide a varied perspective on university performance, reflecting different criteria and areas of emphasis.
 The World University Rankings’ dataset is an external source.
 The data was sourced from Kaggle, a platform known for its comprehensive datasets and analytics competitions.

-**Motivation:** To gain valuable insights into global university rankings, helping students, educators, and policymakers make informed decisions.
+**Motivation** To gain valuable insights into global university rankings, helping students, educators, and policymakers make informed decisions.
 Th edataset aims to bring transparency to the evaluation processes of different ranking systems, highlighting their strengths and weaknesses.
 By benchmarking university performance, institutions can identify areas for improvement and restrategize accordingly.

-**Objective:** The objective of this dataset analysis is to evaluate ranking criteria, and provide insights for students, educators, and policymakers.
+**Objective** The objective of this dataset analysis is to evaluate ranking criteria, and provide insights for students, educators, and policymakers.

-**Tools used:**
+**Tools used**

 Excel
 Tableau